 The traditional track is research-oriented and leads to the completion of a thesis.
 This track prepares students for careers in business, consulting, finance, government and non-governmental organizations.
 The Thesis Research M.S. also provides the necessary foundation to prepare a student for more advanced graduate work in pursuit of a Ph.D.
 Exact opportunities for research vary depending upon a student’s choice of specialty area, available topics for research, and faculty interest.
 More details may be found under Specialty Areas.

 Below you will find information on prerequisites, course listings, a worksheet and sample MS plan of study, and degree requirements for the traditional track option.

-The second track is a newly formed Professional M.S. in International Agribusiness.
+The second track is the Professional M.S. in International Agribusiness.
 This is a non-thesis degree that can be completed in three semesters of residence plus the summer.
 The primary aim is to prepare students for a career in international agribusiness.
 Although the Professional M.S. in International Agribusiness shares some courses and features with the Research M.S., it is a distinct program with somewhat different course requirements.
-Learn more.

 - Principles of Economics (micro and macro theory equivalent to ECON 251/252)

 - Differential and integral calculus (equivalent to Purdue’s MA 223/224)

 Traditional Track - Course Options

 |Economic Theory (6 credits)||ECON 511 & ECON 512 |